US expels 60 Russian diplomats, shutters Seattle consulate - Philly

 Britain has already expelled 23 Russian diplomats, accusing them of being undeclared intelligence agents, which led Russia to expel the same number of British diplomats.
 The European Union has already recalled its ambassador to Russia.

+The steps on both sides of the Atlantic Ocean add to a serious escalation of tensions between Russia and the West that has been building since the March 4 poisoning of Sergei Skripal, a former Russian military intelligence officer convicted of spying for the U.K., and his daughter, Yulia.
+The two remain in critical condition and unconscious.
+A policeman who responded to their home was also injured.

-Britain has accused Moscow of perpetrating the attack.
-The U.S., France and Germany have agreed it’s highly likely that’s the case.
+Britain has accused Moscow of perpetrating the attack using a Soviet-developed nerve agent known as Novichok.
+The U.S., France and Germany have agreed it's highly likely Russia was responsible.

+Russia's government has denied responsibility and has blasted Britain's investigation into the poisoning.
+There was no immediate reaction from Russia on Friday to the U.S. announcement.